 In 2013 some 100 residents remained in Camp Ashraf to look after the property.
 According to an agreement with the UN, also endorsed by the US, the residents were supposed to remain there until the issue of all the properties was settled.

-On September 1, 2013, a massacre was carried out at Camp Ashraf.
+On September 1, 2013, a massacre occurred at Camp Ashraf.
 Iraqi Special Forces under the command of al-Maliki raided the camp, brutally murdering 52 residents and abducting seven others, including six women.
 Al-Maliki was thus hoping to curry favor with the mullahs in Tehran to gain support for a third term as prime minister.
-Although the attack was condemned by the UN Secretary General, US Secretary of State and the EU foreign affairs chief, it was never investigated by the international community and none of the perpetrators were ever brought to account.
+Although the attack was condemned by the UN Secretary-General, US Secretary of State, and the EU foreign affairs chief, it was never investigated by the international community, and none of the perpetrators were ever brought to account.

 Conditions at Camp Liberty

 Martin Kobler, the Special Representative of the UN Secretary-General in Iraq (SRSG), gave the residents repeated assurances about their welfare and protection at the new site.
 But the Government of Iraq (GoI) imposed a siege on the camp and denied them the right to transfer or sell most of their property.

 In violation of a Memorandum of Understanding (MoU) signed between Iraq and the UN Assistance Mission for Iraq (UNAMI), Camp Liberty lacked human rights standards and was considered a prison from every aspect.
 The area of the camp was half a square kilometer, and it was run by Iraqi Col. Sadeq Mohammad Kazem, who was wanted by a Spanish court for ordering his troops to open fire on Ashraf residents in the massacres of July 2009 and April 2011.
 There was a central police station and at least five other police posts and uninterrupted patrols in the small camp.